GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 What are the most common Hermes agent bugs in 2026?

-The most common Hermes agent bugs are infinite tool-call loops (agent loops without completing tasks), token bloat on the Telegram gateway (2-3x cost increase), dashboard not loading in Docker (read-only overlayfs issue), Ollama local models hanging indefinitely, and the DeepSeek V4 Pro gateway crash loop.
-Most are fixed in v0.13.0 or v0.14.0, but some (like the DeepSeek P1 crash) remain open.
+The most reported are infinite tool-call loops, token bloat on the Telegram gateway (2-3x cost), the dashboard failing in Docker (read-only overlayfs), Ollama local models hanging with tool definitions, and the DeepSeek V4 Pro crash loop.
+Most are fixed in recent releases, so updating to the current version (v0.16 as of June 2026) resolves a large share of them.

 How do I fix Hermes agent not working after an update?

-First, run hermes doctor to check your installation health.
-Then verify your config with hermes config path and hermes config env-path.
-Make sure your provider API key is actually set (the setup wizard sometimes skips the key prompt).
-If the gateway crashes, check Docker volume permissions and restart with hermes gateway restart.
-For version-specific issues, note that PyPI serves v0.13.0 even though v0.14.0 is the latest source release (May 18, 2026).
+Run hermes doctor to check installation health, verify your config with hermes config path, and confirm your provider API key is actually set (the setup wizard sometimes skips the key prompt).
+If the gateway crashes, check Docker volume permissions and restart it.
+Because Hermes ships weekly, also confirm you are on the current release rather than a lagging PyPI build.

 Why does my Hermes agent keep looping on tool calls?

-Infinite tool-call loops happen when the model returns an empty response after a tool call, and the agent loop retries without a maximum cap.
-This is most common with non-Claude models and local Ollama setups.
-Set max_empty_retries: 3 in your config and consider disabling streaming (model.streaming: false) for Ollama backends.
-BetterClaw's agent loop handles this automatically with retry caps and anomaly detection.
+The model returns an empty response after a tool call and the loop retries without a cap, most often with non-Claude or local Ollama models.
+Set max_empty_retries: 3 and disable streaming for Ollama backends.
+The v0.15 refactor of the agent loop changed this code path, so test on the current version first.

 How much does it cost to run Hermes Agent vs a managed platform?

-Hermes Agent is free (MIT license), but self-hosting costs $5 to $50/month for a VPS, plus 15+ hours for initial setup and 2 to 5 hours/month for maintenance (updating, debugging, monitoring).
-BetterClaw's free plan includes 1 agent with managed hosting at $0/month.
-Pro is $19/agent/month with unlimited tasks.
-When you include hosting, maintenance time, and the token bloat that self-hosted setups often produce, BetterClaw Pro is frequently cheaper than self-hosting.
+Hermes is free (MIT), but self-hosting runs $5 to $50/month for a VPS plus 15+ hours of setup and 2 to 5 hours/month of maintenance.
+BetterClaw's free plan includes 1 managed agent at $0; Pro is $19/agent/month.
+Once you count hosting, maintenance time, and token bloat, Pro is frequently cheaper than self-hosting.

-Tags:hermes agent bugshermes agent fixhermes agent not workinghermes agent crashhermes agent errorhermes agent troubleshootinghermes agent dashboard bug
+Tags:hermes agent bugshermes agent not workinghermes agent fixhermes agent crashhermes agent errorhermes agent troubleshootinghermes agent dashboard bughermes tool call loophermes token bloathermes ollama hang